Letterbook/FEP/fep/2e40/fep-2e40.md

 - Define a process to elevate Terms to be common
 - Define a process to create specialized Vocabularies
 - Using [FEP-61CE] as an example how this process can be used.

+__Note__: Withdrawn as no longer compatible with the FEP repository structure, see [this issue](https://codeberg.org/fediverse/fep/issues/134).

 ## Background and Terminology